ptarmiganlabs/butler-docs/content/en/docs/getting started/setup/which config file/_index.md

 ### Setting environment variables

-The method for setting environment variables varies between different operating systems:
+The method for setting environment variables varies between operating systems:

 On Windows: